Atmosphere of Venus: Clouds

 Venusian clouds are thick and are composed mainly (75–96%) of sulfuric acid droplets.
 These clouds obscure the surface of Venus from optical imaging, and reflect about 75% of the sunlight that falls on them.
 The geometric albedo, a common measure of reflectivity, is the highest of any planet in the Solar System.
 This high reflectivity potentially enables any probe exploring the cloud tops sufficient solar energy such that solar cells can be fitted anywhere on the craft.
 The density of the clouds is highly variable with the densest layer at about 48.5 km, reaching 0.1 g/m3 similar to the lower range of cumulonimbus storm clouds on Earth.

-The cloud cover is such that typical surface light levels are similar to a partly cloudy day on Earth, around 5000–10000 lux.
+The cloud cover is such that it reflects more than 60% of the solar light Venus receives, leaving the surface with typical light levels of 14,000 lux, comparable to that on Earth "in the daytime with overcast clouds".
 The equivalent visibility is about three kilometers, but this will likely vary with the wind conditions.
 Little to no solar energy could conceivably be collected by solar panels on a surface probe.
 In fact, due to the thick, highly reflective cloud cover, the total solar energy received by the surface of the planet is less than that of the Earth, despite its proximity to the Sun.

 Sulfuric acid is produced in the upper atmosphere by the Sun's photochemical action on carbon dioxide, sulfur dioxide, and water vapour.
 Ultraviolet photons of wavelengths less than 169 nm can photodissociate carbon dioxide into carbon monoxide and monatomic oxygen.
 Monatomic oxygen is highly reactive; when it reacts with sulfur dioxide, a trace component of the Venusian atmosphere, the result is sulfur trioxide, which can combine with water vapour, another trace component of Venus's atmosphere, to yield sulfuric acid.

 Surface level humidity is less than 0.1%.
 Venus's sulfuric acid rain never reaches the ground, but is evaporated by the heat before reaching the surface in a phenomenon known as virga.
 It is theorized that early volcanic activity released sulfur into the atmosphere and the high temperatures prevented it from being trapped into solid compounds on the surface as it was on the Earth.
 Besides sulfuric acid, cloud droplets can contain a wide array of sulfate salts, raising pH of droplet to 1.0 in one of scenarios explaining the sulfur dioxide measurements.

 In 2009, a prominent bright spot in the atmosphere was noted by an amateur astronomer and photographed by Venus Express.
 Its cause is currently unknown, with surface volcanism advanced as a possible explanation.